 The invasion of Second Class Immigrants

 I am not the kind of person who watches the news everyday, don't want my mood to be altered by what's happening in the world, so I had no idea that Poland, the Balkans Countries and other post-communist-era countries had entered Europe in the morning of 1st January 2004.
 By then I was living in Luton and was in the path of establishing a solid career in the IT industry.
 By the end of 2004, and specially during 2005, I noticed something really strange was happening: the influx of Polish people in Luton skyrocketed, and there were at least a dozen of "Polska Market" shops that opened in Luton, where they were selling to polish people the polish products that they have brought straight from Poland, completely bypassing any services provided by the UK market.
-On Sundays, in the Tesco parking lot, you used to find people queueing by the side of big vans full of Polish products that have come from Polska
+On Sundays, in the Tesco parking lot, you used to find people queuing by the side of big vans full of Polish products that have come from Polska.
+Pay by cash only, in euros

 Even in the house where I used to live, in Luton, there came to live too 3 polish people, plumbers and all of them related: two brothers and the brother-in-law of them two.
 Absolutely lovely people, very friendly and with a beautiful heart, each and every single one of them.
 Yet, they were all living cramped in the same tiny room, driving a minuscule red Opel Corsa from where they came from Poland, carrying with them ALL of the food they'll ever need in England.
-They had everything frozen, and the only consumption they'll do in the UK was to buy milk, bread and petrol... that was it, they were operating in survival mode, as when they were brought up during the austerity communism era: maximum production with minimum use of resources
+They had everything frozen, and the only consumption they'll do in the UK was to buy milk, bread and petrol... that was it, they were operating in survival mode, and is not their fault, they were brought up during the austerity communism era, when this motto was ruling: maximum production with minimum use of resources

-More lies: An idiotic-lie, somebody posing with a picture of refugees being escorted while crossing Slovenia to Croatia, nothing to do with immigrants coming to the UK
+More manipulation: An idiotic-lie, somebody posing with a picture of refugees being escorted while crossing Slovenia to Croatia, nothing to do with immigrants coming to the UK

 |Media influence: Couple of weeks before the Referendum, you could only find on You Tube a 30 seconds clip pro-remains against a comprehensive over an hour debate pro-leave.
 Was the Remain campaign weak, lacked of arguments, or did the media promoted Brexit?

-What is the real purpose of Brexit?
-It is clearly focused in stopping immigrants coming into the United Kingdom, and take our "country-back" (take it back? you never lost it, mate), at least that was said to the mob of lambs to get them to vote Leave.
+What is the real purpose of Brexit... really?
+It is clearly focused at stopping immigrants from coming into the United Kingdom, and take our "country-back" (take it back? you never lost it, mate), at least that is what it was said to the mob of lambs to get them to vote Leave.
 But could Brexit had been orchestrated with a much hidden and dark purpose?
 To protect Britain tax havens from European regulation, thus making the rich even richer?
-It makes you wonder what was behind David Cameron's intentions of setting the referendum, when you consider that he might had had an interest on keeping the British tax havens of Cayman Islands, Bermuda, New Jersey, Isle of Man, Wight, Gibraltar, etc, all of them alive, against the incoming directive of Europe that were demanding more transparency and regulations, especially after the financial crisis of 2008
+It makes you wonder what was behind David Cameron's intentions of setting the referendum, when you consider that he might had had an interest on keeping the British tax havens of Cayman Islands, Bermuda, New Jersey, Isle of Man, Isle of Wight, Gibraltar, etc, all of them alive, against the incoming directive of Europe that were demanding more transparency and regulations, especially after the financial crisis of 2008

 And to get to the point of this article, why Brexit will be a piece of shit for the United Kingdom?
-Well, quite simply... it will be..
+Will it be or will it be not?
+Well, quite simply... it will be.
 First of all, the United Kingdom will stop existing in the near future, time will tell.
-Do me a favour, and try to teleport yourself 65 millions years ago minus 3 days, then have a look up the sky... see that asteroid that is about to hit the Earth, in 72 hours?
+Don't you believe me?
+Do me a favour, and try to teleport yourself 65 millions years ago minus 3 days, then have a look up to the sky... see that asteroid that is about to hit the Earth, in 72 hours?
 Do you think it will cause the extinction of the Dinosaurs?
 Only time will tell, but it did.
 Another exercise: imagine yourself on boxing day 2004 in the beaches of Phuket, Thailand, feeling a powerful earthquake... do you think that earthquake will cause a devastated tsunami, that will tragically kill thousand and thousands of people?
 Only time will tell, but it did.
 Fortunately, Brexit won't be as catastrophic as a deadly tsunami (definitely it won't be, and thanks God for that) but it has the potential to split the country... and sure it will.
-The Good Friday Agreement, that stopped the conflict between Ireland (the republic) and Northern Ireland, states on its article 3.1 that Ireland shall become one single country if the Northern Ireland part ever decide to leave Great Britain and join the Republic of Ireland instead.
-And let's not talk about Scotland, who already yell for a second independent referendum, or Wales who soon will follow Catalonia's steps
+The Good Friday Agreement, that stopped the conflict between Ireland (the republic) and Northern Ireland, states on its article 3.1 that Ireland shall become one single country if the Northern Ireland part ever decide to leave Great Britain and join the Republic of Ireland instead, and guess what?
+Sinn Féin, the Irish party that advocate for the union of the Irish Island, is getting strong ahead of the elections this month of February; if it wins that will be blow for the United Kingdom Union.
+And let's not talk about Scotland, they are already yelling for a second independent referendum, and better don't mention Wales either, who soon will follow Catalonia's steps and aim for a separation of England, yes or yes

 Brexit started with the wrong motivation.
-If you want to change Europe you need to do it from within not by leaving it.
-Now, Britain has no influence whatsoever in future European decisions, and those decisions will after the UK as a whole.
-And what to say about the dreadnought submarine?
-Diving we are, on these dangerous waters.
+If you want to change a club you need to do it from within, not by leaving it.
+Now, Britain has no influence whatsoever in future European decisions, and those decisions will affect the UK as a whole and directly, given the unavoidable fact that the UK is geographically part of Europe.
+There will be barriers, as promised, and less people will come into this country.
+Services like NHS, agriculture and basic industries are going to tumble and the cultural richness of this country is going to be shattered in the future.
+This is why Brexit is going to be a catastrophe for the United Kingdom, as we go deeper and deeper on these unknown waters, aboard a dreadnought submarine, a new generation is being born and will grow and be educated under the rules of the blonde cheeky-smile captain, whose ego has driven a whole country in a perilous situation: under water, no oxygen and all encapsulated in a submarine loaded with nuclear firepower.
+What are his projects?
+Has he really thought the Brexit consequences thoroughly?
 If the UK has no idea of how much it costs to fix its emblematic Elizabeth tower.... how can it managed to predict a good future for a Brexit that nobody knows where is it leading to?
+Undoubtedly, it is going to be a disaster

 The future looks indeed bleak and bleach with Brexit